shappiron/test_kriukov/README.md

 `git clone git@github.com:shappiron/test_kriukov.git`

+2. Move to the directory with the project:

+`cd test_kriukov`

-2. Create a new environment:
+3. Create a new environment:

 `conda env create -f environment.yml`

-3. Activate the environment:
+4. Activate the environment:

 `conda activate test_kriukov`

-4. Open the jupyter notebook `solution.ipynb` from where all things happen.
+5. Open the jupyter notebook `solution.ipynb` from where all things happen.

 `jupyter-notebok`